dougsweetser/Q/docs/SR/problem_set_2.md

 Q: The train is moving with a velocity v.
 At the head of the train, the engineer compares her clock C'1 with a stationary clock C1 outside as she passes it, and finds that both clocks read time zero.
-At the same moment (for the train frame) the cond uctor in the caboose compares his clock C'2 (which therefore also reads zero) with a stationary clock C2 he happens to be passing.
+At the same moment (for the train frame) the conductor in the caboose compares his clock C'2 (which therefore also reads zero) with a stationary clock C2 he happens to be passing.
 What does C2 read?
 The distance between the clocks C'1 and C'2 measured by people on the train is L.